 Stamford American International School has collaborated with another international school to open Singapore’s largest pre-school.
 Based in Serangoon, it offers an IB education, specialist language and music classes, a wide choice of CCAs and a sprawling child-friendly campus – but it all comes at a high price.

 Stamford American International School’s Early Learning Village really is one of a kind.
 The Village, which has been heralded the world’s largest pre-school, opened in September 2017.
 And, with its impressive facilities, Reggio Emilia-inspired design, flexible timings, specialist programmes – and premium tuition fees – it has become quite a talking point across Singapore.

-Located just a 10-minute drive away from SAIS’s main Woodleigh Lane campus, The Village is very simply split into two, with AIS having one half of the building and SAIS the other; they have their own dedicated entrances, uniforms, teachers, classrooms, play areas and resources.
+Located just a 10-minute drive away from SAIS’s main Woodleigh Lane campus, The Village is very simply split between three schools, with AIS and SAIS occupying the majority of the building and the new Brighton College moving into one floor from August 2020; they have their own dedicated entrances, uniforms, teachers, classrooms, play areas and resources.
 The only facilities shared between the two schools are the swimming pool and The Hive, an indoor sports hall that can be divided into two for PE lessons.

 SAIS offers the International Baccalaureate programme and US curriculum at The Village.
 It is overseen by early years principal Michael Day, who has a background working in Australian schools and, most recently, as deputy director to the elementary principal at SAIS.

 The Village is child-friendly in every sense: classrooms are arranged in small clusters, a swimming pool is designed for wading and learning to swim, outdoor spaces encourage discovery and play, there are toddler-sized work benches in the teaching kitchens and science labs, and in every classroom children can venture through pint-sized doors to a dedicated outdoor learning space.